-Martin Desmarais enters his ninth season at the helm of MIT’s women’s soccer program after taking over as the Engineers’ head coach in 2008.
+Martin Desmarais, a three-time NEWMAC Coach of the Year honoree, enters his tenth season at the helm of MIT’s women’s soccer program after earning his 100th career victory back on September 6th, 2016.
+Desmarais took over as head coach of the team back in 2008.

-He first joined the program as an assistant coach in 2005.
-During this time, he has led MIT to two NEWMAC Championship titles, four consecutiuve regular season crowns and five NCAA tournament appearances, making it to the Sweet Sixteen in 2012 for the first time in program history.
+Desmarais first joined the program as an assistant coach in 2005.
+Since then, he has led MIT to two NEWMAC Championship titles, five consecutiuve regular season crowns and six NCAA tournament appearances, making it to the Sweet Sixteen in 2012 for the first time in program history.

 Desmarais came to MIT from Framingham State University where he served as an assistant women’s soccer coach.
 Prior to joining Framingham State, Desmarais worked as a media relations assistant for the Boston Breakers of the Women’s United Soccer Association.